kdabir/gstorm/README.md

 ## Changelog :

 ### v0.4
- - support primitive numbers (int/long).
+ - support primitive numbers (`int`/`long`).
 Floating point numbers are stored as string as of yet.
  - Support table name to be different from the class name.
-Class can be annotated with @Table("TABLE_NAME") to specify table name.
+Class can be annotated with `@Table("TABLE_NAME")` to specify table name.
  - support date/time to be stored.
  - internal refactoring